hakimel/reveal.js/README.md

 Reveal.toggleOverview();
 ```

 ### Fullscreen mode
 Just press »F« on your keyboard to show your presentation in fullscreen mode.
 Press the »ESC« key to exit fullscreen mode.

 ### Embedded media
-Embedded HTML5 `<video>`/`<audio>` and YouTube iframes are automatically paused when you navigate away from a slide.
-This can be disabled by decorating your element with a `data-ignore` attribute.

 Add `data-autoplay` to your media element if you want it to automatically start playing when the slide is shown:

 ```html
 <video data-autoplay src="http://clips.vorwaerts-gmbh.de/big_buck_bunny.mp4"></video>
 ```

+If you want to enable or disable autoplay globally, for all embedded media, you can use the `autoPlayMedia` configuration option.
+If you set this to `true` ALL media will autoplay regardless of individual `data-autoplay` attributes.
+If you initialize with `autoPlayMedia: false` NO media will autoplay.

+Note that embedded HTML5 `<video>`/`<audio>` and YouTube/Vimeo iframes are automatically paused when you navigate away from a slide.
+This can be disabled by decorating your element with a `data-ignore` attribute.

+### Embedded iframes

-Additionally the framework automatically pushes two [post messages](https://developer.mozilla.org/en-US/docs/Web/API/Window.postMessage) to all iframes, ```slide:start``` when the slide containing the iframe is made visible and ```slide:stop``` when it is hidden.
+reveal.js automatically pushes two [post messages](https://developer.mozilla.org/en-US/docs/Web/API/Window.postMessage) to embedded iframes. ```slide:start``` when the slide containing the iframe is made visible and ```slide:stop``` when it is hidden.

 ### Stretching elements